vaginessa/PasswortTipppZ/Password-Advice-For-Everyone.md

 * Seriously.
 I'll come over there and shake some sense into you.
 Come on, son.
 * Password conventions can help you remember as many unique passwords as you want.
 I'll tell you how to set one up.

-###Do you know about 2-Factor Authentication?
+### Do you know about 2-Factor Authentication?

-​* In some cases, it can keep you safe even if your password is compromised.
+* ​In some cases, it can keep you safe even if your password is compromised.

-# Take Small Steps to Vastly Increase Your Password Security
+# Take These Small Steps to Vastly Increase Your Password Security
 ## Even if you have no reason to think you have been compromised

 1. __TURN ON TWO-FACTOR AUTHENTIFICATION__
 2. Change Your LinkedIn Password - [Why?](https://en.wikipedia.org/wiki/2012_LinkedIn_hack)
 3. Consider signing up at [https://haveibeenpwned.com/](https://haveibeenpwned.com/) to know be alerted your info gets leaked.
 4. Consider running your information through [Hacked-Emails](https://hacked-emails.com/)
-5. Consider Using a Password Manager
-6. Consider changing all your passwords to more secure ones
-7. If you are guilty of password reuse - stop it.
+5. If you are guilty of password reuse - stop it.
 Change those passwords, as soon as possible.

 Two-factor authentication adds another step to your security.
 If someone (including you) wants to log in to an account on a new device, it will generate a confirmation code only lasts a few minutes that only you will have access to.
 Either way, you will know if someone is trying to log on to your account using a device that you haven't logged onto it yet with.